2187Nick/scaffold-eth-db/README.md

 # 🏗 Scaffold-ETH-Database-v1

-> Scaffold-ETH stack plus Deta.sh nosql database! 🚀
+# Scaffold-ETH stack plus Deta.sh NoSQL database! 🚀

 🧪 Quickly deploy and experiment with Solidity using a frontend that adapts to your smart contract 🧪 And a free unlimited storage backend: